POOL ENCLOSURE PERMITS

 The plans shall consist of a site plan indicating:

 - the proposed location of the pool, size of pool (square footage) and its distance from all lot lines, buildings and structures including all decks or sheds

 - the location of all easements, rights-of-way, landscaping features, retaining walls, and location of septic beds where applicable

 - the proposed location of pool equipment such as the filter, heater or pump

 - the type and height of fence(s) to be constructed and the location of all gates, a detailed construction plan of the fence may also be required

 ENCLOSURE (FENCE) REQUIREMENTS

 Fences shall be designed and installed to reasonably deter children from gaining access to the fenced-in area.
 Every enclosure shall be at least 1.2 metres (four feet) in height and constructed of closed board or other approved design such that the fence is unclimbable.
-Chain link fence is not acceptable.
+A chain link fence of at least 1.52 m (5 feet) in height is acceptable.
 Construction details of the fence must be provided as part of the application submission.